 4. Lack of proper internal and external communication (Good Governance) implemented in each department and across the different towns Ward Committees fully functional and operating according to Ward Based Plan - Ensure the annual review of a corporate plan that responds to the Municipality's communication and institutional imperatives Ensure the accessibility and availability of the IDP to all communities as well as summarised and translated annually Newsletter Ward committees 5.
-Lack of Municipal Capacity to implement the IDP and provide basic services All critical vacant positions filled Staff appointed and skills development plan implemented according to the capacity needs identified in the IDP processes Ensure HR Strategy that responds to the long- term development plans of the municipality as reflected in the IDP Ensure financial Strategies that responds to the development plans of the municipality reflected in the IDP ■ Financial 6.
-Lack of sport and recreational facilities and services KPA 3 All towns and settlements have access to proper clean and maintained sport and recreation facilities To establish a vibrant and functional Sport Forum and Sport Develop Strategy To provide 5 community halls in Kai !Garib by 2022 To provide easy access for all communities in Kai !Garib to sport and recreation facilities by 2022 Establish 1 facility p/a Sport Forum vibrant and 7.
-Lack of sufficient and proper health services (HIV/AIDS) Lack of support on COVID-19 pandemic AIDS and begin the reverse Fully functional forum and implementation of HIV/AIDS plan through the Office of the Mayor into all Wards Establishment of quarantine sites for COVID-19 departmental planning session 1 Policy updated 1 Forum
+Lack of Municipal Capacity to implement the IDP and provide basic services All critical vacant positions filled Staff appointed and skills development plan implemented according to the capacity needs identified in the IDP processes Ensure HR Strategy that responds to the long- term development plans of the municipality as reflected in the IDP Ensure financial Strategies that responds to the development plans of the municipality reflected in the IDP reviewed p/a Financial 6.
+Lack of sport and recreational facilities and services KPA 3 All towns and settlements have access to proper clean and maintained sport and recreation facilities To establish a vibrant and functional Sport Forum and Sport Develop Strategy To provide 5 community halls in Kai !Garib by 2024 To provide easy access for all communities in Kai !Garib to sport and recreation facilities by 2024 I hall p/a Establish 1 facility p/a Sport Forum vibrant and 7.
+Lack of sufficient and proper health services (HIV/AIDS) AIDS and begin the reverse Fully functional forum and implementation • 1 inter-